tehillamo/personalWebsite/content/authors/admin/_index.md

   - course: Masters of Science in Psychology
     institution: University of Basel
     year: 2018
-  - course: Bacholar of Science in Psychology
+  - course: Bachelor of Science in Psychology
     institution: University of Basel
     year: 2015